No products in the cart.

 Paint any color you prefer!
 We chose greens and blues, but you can make yours all colors of the rainbow.

 Once put together, we used a toothbrush to make some white paint splatters on our trees – looks just like snow.
 Load your brush with white paint, then pull back on the bristles (aiming at your trees!) to flick splatters of “snow” on the tops.

 These are a snap to move around, so try out some different arrangements to make your little village look just the way you want it.

 I found a lot of joy in keeping the details minimal – something about the simplicity really let the bright colors, bold patterns, and artistic textures shine.
 It also made for a fairly quick turnaround time on 4 homes and 3 trees.
 I’ve already cut a stack of 20 more tiny 2D cardboard houses so I can grab one or two anytime inspiration strikes.
 Absolutely perfect for setting up an invitation to create.

-This could be a fun way to recycled Christmas cards, or put leftover scraps of wrapping paper to use too!
-From a classroom group project to a quiet one-on-one kid parent crafting session, this mini-village is sure to add a little magic to your holiday art-ing.
+This little cardboard holiday village could be a fun way to recycle Christmas cards, or put leftover scraps of wrapping paper to use too!
+From a classroom group project to a quiet one-on-one kid parent crafting session, this minified town is sure to add a little magic to your holiday art-ing.

 For more fun projects to accompany your handmade village, add a 3D paper advent tree with pop-in ornaments, or make your houses a cozy addition to this cool mini Christmas tree farm for holiday sensory play.
 You can try some more advanced building with our cardboard ice shanty winter STEAM challenge too!

 Get in the spirit by turning up the volume on our holiday Spotify playlist!